ninesky00/shopify_challenge/README.md

 A more robust permission services, taking if statements out of the views.
 Image search based on image colors.
 Tagging feature for images, and be able to search based on tags.
-CSS styling(I was hoping to exercise some React components since I'm taking a Udemy course on it, but I spent much more time on the image color search than anticipated.)
+CSS styling(I was hoping to exercise some React components I learned from an Udemy course,but I spent much more time on the image color search than anticipated.)

 <!-- CONTACT -->